namdao2000/ultimate-nextjs-starter/README.md

-# The Ultimate Nextjs Starter
+# 🚀 The Ultimate Nextjs Starter Template

-Battery included™️.
+🔋 Battery included™️.
 This an opinionated starter template for a production grade NextJS project I've adopted industries best practices into this project from my professional experience in big tech, startups and YC companies.

-### Main features
+### 💡 Main features

 - [x] Authentication using NextAuth with Google Login.
 - [x] PostgreSQL and Prisma ORM.